rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 }
 ```

-When adding `IHtmlFactory` your IDE will prompt you to add the following properties and methods to your class:
+When adding `IHtmlFactory` your IDE will prompt you to add the following property and methods to your class:
 - `public string ResourcesPath` The absolute path to the resources your template uses, like css files or images.
 How to work with those files is explained later.
-- `public IWebsite?
-Website` The website object, corresponding to `IWebsite`.
-StatiC# will inject the webiste into this property.
 - `public string MakeHeadHtml()` Creates html-code for inside the \<head>-tag.
 This code is added to all sites.
-- `public string MakeIndexHtml(IWebsite website)` Method that returns the \<body> html-code for the index site.
+- `public string MakeIndexHtml(IIndex index)` Method that returns the \<body> html-code for the index site.
 - `public string MakePageHtml(IPage page)` Method that returns the \<body> html-code for a page (not section or item).
 - `public string MakeSectionHtml(ISection section)` Method that returns the \<body> html-code for a section site.
 - `public string MakeItemHtml(IItem item)` Method that returns the \<body> html-code for an item site.